speechbrain/speechbrain/recipes/LibriParty/streamable_VAD/README.md

 ```

 ## Running realtime inference
+**Note:** as of now, PyTorch's streamreader only supports Apple devices, and so does our script.
+We will add support to more in the future.
 To run real-time inference, you can download and adapt the [inference script](https://huggingface.co/fpaissan/stream-vad-crdnn-libriparty/blob/main/inference.py).

 To download the inference script, run: